Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 $ ./bin/alluxio-start.sh local
 ```

-## Option 2: If you do not have sudo privileges and a RAMFS (e.g., `/path/to/ramdisk`) is already mounted by the system admin
+## Running Alluxio on Linux without sudo privileges

+For this case to work, it requires a RAMFS (e.g., `/path/to/ramdisk`) already mounted by the system admin.
 In this case you can specify the path in
 `conf/alluxio-site.properties`: